 - How to make your own Apex Legends loadout

-Below we'll take a look at some contenders for the best Apex Legends loadout out there for Season 8.
-Everyone has different tastes, and gets along better with different guns, so if you don't like the sound of one loadout, try out another!
+Below we'll take a look at some contenders for the best loadout in Apex Legends for Season 10.
+They're in no particular order, and everyone has different tastes, so if you don't like the sound of one loadout then just try another!

 How to make your own Apex Legends loadout

-Rules are made to be broken, but if you're just starting out in Apex Legends it's probably best to abide by the below golden rules when forging your own weapon combos and loadouts:
+Rules are made to be broken, but if you're just starting out in Apex Legends it's probably best to abide by the below golden rules when forging your own weapon loadout:

-- At least one full-auto weapon.
+- At least one full-auto (or fast-firing) weapon.
 In general, full-auto weapons win out.
 There's a reason for the dominance of SMGs (and, to a lesser extent, Assault Rifles) in Apex at the moment.

 - At least one close-range option.
 Apex Legends is a fast-paced, mobility-oriented game, and as such most fights tend to be close-quarters.
 You can do without a long-range weapon if you like, but you really can't do without a close-range option.
 Shotguns and SMGs are your best choice here.